sanity-io/contentful-to-sanity/README.md

 - Only published items will be imported
 - Validations are not ported (currently)
 - Omitted fields are not included
+- Fields that accept both images and files currently only allow images

 ## License